djccarew/app-modernization-helm-lab/README.md

 ### Step 6: Launch your deployed app

-You can run commands to get the endpoint and port number of your deployed Helm release but it's easier to launch the app from the IBM Cloud Private Web UI.
+You can run commands to get the endpoint and port number of your deployed Helm release but it's easier to get this info from the  IBM Cloud Private Web UI.

 1. Launch the IBM Cloud Private Web UI using the URL given to you by your instructor and login in.